gcanti/tcomb-form/GUIDE.md

   onChange: Function,       // should call this function with the changed value
   path: Array,              // the path of this field with respect to the form root
   type: String,             // should use this as type attribute
+  typeInfo: Object          // an object containing info on the current type
   value: Any                // the current value of the textbox }
 ```